FStarLang/PoP-in-FStar/book/pulse/pulse_user_defined_predicates.rst

 .. literalinclude:: ../code/pulse/PulseTutorial.UserDefinedPredicates.fst
    :language: fstar
-   :start-after: //SNIPPET_START: point$
+   :start-after: //point$
-   :end-before: //SNIPPET_END: point$
+   :end-before: //end point$

 A ``point`` is just an F* record containing two references.
 Additionally, we define ``is_point``, a ``vprop``,